 Is opening a foreign bank account online possible?

-Yes, citizens of any country can remotely open a bank account abroad electronically.
-This allows them to save time and money on flights, and sometimes on postal expenses if the bank accepts documents submitted online.
+Yes!
+Citizens of any country can remotely open a bank account abroad electronically.
+This allows them to save time and money on flights, and sometimes on courier expenses if the bank accepts documents submitted online.
 Even notarization may not be required if the document can be submitted as a scanned copy of the original.

-However, let us put it straightforwardly: it would be extremely difficult to open a bank account online on your own.
+However, let us be completely transparent: it would be extremely difficult to open a bank account online on your own.
 First, not all foreign banks agree to open accounts electronically.
 And those that open, often do not make this possibility publicly known.